mcfletch/2daypython/lessonplan.rst

   ``../bad_sample_data.csv`` as well as any file in the ``../real_data/`` directory

+  * catch the case where the first column is a quoted, comma-separated name, convert the name to ``first last`` rather than ``last, first``
-  * assume that missing values should be set equal to 0.0
+  * assume that missing (numeric) values should be set equal to 0.0
   * assume that comments (lines starting with '#') and blank lines should be ignored